Problems & Complaints

 Every effort is made to give help and advice whenever it is needed.
 All members of staff are willing to help a child in difficulties in the playground or in the school buildings.
 For most problems the class teacher, who over time has built up a friendly and caring relationship with each child in his/her care, will be the main source of help and guidance.
 More serious problems would be referred to the Headteacher and parents informed if this was thought to be necessary.

-If after doing this, or if it is something you don't feel you can talk to them directly about, you should contact Nicola Warhurst, our chair of governors, or one of the other governors.
+If after doing this, or if it is something you don't feel you can talk to them directly about, you should contact Erica Greaves, our Chair of Governors, or one of the other governors.

 You can do this by leaving a message at school in an envelope marked Private with one of our names on.
-Sally Park, our school secretary, will ensure that it gets to us.
+Sally Park, School Office, will ensure that it gets to us.
 Whoever you write to will then contact you to explore what the issue is.
 What happens next will of course depend on what the problem is about.

 What if I have a complaint to make?